John Munch: Career in law enforcement

 Munch joined the Baltimore Police Department's Homicide Unit in 1983.
 He was partnered with Stanley Bolander, with whom he shared a deep but often combative friendship.
 Despite his intelligence and skill, Munch missed an opportunity for early promotion due to various misfortunes.
 He co-owned "The Waterfront," a bar near the precinct, a venture that he would later reference after moving to New York.

 Following the conclusion of Homicide: Life on the Street, Munch retired from the Baltimore Police Department and took his pension as a Maryland state employee.
 He then moved to New York City, where he joined the NYPD’s Special Victims Unit.
 Initially partnered with Brian Cassidy, then briefly with Monique Jeffries, he ultimately formed a strong professional bond with Fin Tutuola.
 Their relationship, initially rocky, developed into one of mutual respect and camaraderie, demonstrated when Munch was shot and Fin stayed by his side.
 Throughout his time in SVU, Munch frequently referenced his past as a bar owner and even considered purchasing another bar in New York despite the late-2000s recession.
 Over time, Munch passed the sergeant’s exam on a bet and was promoted, serving as acting commander when needed.

 Retirement and legacy

 After years of dedicated service, Munch retired from SVU in season 15.
 The squad honored him with a farewell party, and he transitioned into a role as a special investigator for the district attorney’s office.
 However, he remained connected to his former colleagues, occasionally returning to assist with investigations and even bailing out Detective Nick Amaro.
 Before fully stepping away, he helped SVU solve a final case and looked after Olivia Benson’s adopted son, Noah.

 Munch later married for a fifth time, this time to a rabbi, and moved back to Baltimore, where he resumed ownership of The Waterfront.
 In the 25th season premiere, it is revealed that Munch has died.
-His former colleagues, including Fin Tutuola, Dominick Carisi, Jr., and Olivia Benson, make a heartfelt toast in his memory.
+His former colleagues, Fin Tutuola and Olivia Benson, make a heartfelt toast in his memory.